oracle/truffleruby/doc/user/polyglot.md

 using the IO streams from the Graal SDK.
 It also turns on the single-threaded mode, as described above.

+It will also warn when you explicitly do things that may not work well when embedded, such as installing your own signal handlers.

 This can be turned off even when embedded, with the `embedded` option (`--ruby.embedded=false` from another launcher, or `-Dpolyglot.ruby.embedded=false` from a normal Java application).